Pirates vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Santana and the Pittsburgh Pirates hit the field on Tuesday at PNC Park against Yu Darvish, who is the named starter for the San Diego Padres.
-First pitch is set for 7:05 PM ET for the first game of a three-game series.
+Juan Soto and the San Diego Padres meet Andrew McCutchen and the Pittsburgh Pirates on Wednesday at 7:05 PM ET in the second game of a three-game series.

-The Pirates are listed as +155 moneyline underdogs for this matchup with the favorite Padres (-190).
-The over/under is 9 runs for this contest.
+The Padres are the favorite in this one, at -160, while the underdog Pirates have +135 odds to upset.
+An 8-run total is set in the matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.